Addenbrooke's Hospital, Cambridge

 Londonderry is the legal name for the town in Northern Ireland, and is the name preferred by unionists.
 However the city council has changed its name to Derry, and this is the name preferred by nationalists.

 Lord Justice Leveson: Use this full title, not Lord Leveson.
 The latter would mean he is a peer entitled to sit in the House of Lords, which he is not.
-His title reflects his position as a judge who sits in the Court of Appeal (technically a Lord Justice of Appeal in Ordinary).
+His title reflects his position as a judge who sits in the Court of Appeal (technically a Lord Justice of Appeal).
 If you want a change from Lord Justice Leveson, the correct term is Sir Brian Leveson, because he received an automatic knighthood when he became a High Court Judge.

 Lord Tebbit, not Tebbitt (Norman Tebbit)